Inklingo

 Examples

-We have gathered all the necessary information.
+We have gathered all the necessary documents for the trip.

 Todo el personal estaba reunido en la sala de conferencias.